-The scribes and Pharisees were berated by Jesus as hypocrites because they kept people from the Kingdom of God.
+The scribes and Pharisees were named by Jesus as hypocrites because their practices kept people from the Kingdom of God.
 In hindsight it is easy for us to see the hypocrisy of the scribes and Pharisees, but how did the scribes and Pharisees see themselves?
-Might they have saw themselves as guardians and protectors of the truth of God?
+Might they have seen themselves as guardians and protectors of the truth of God?
+Yet, Jesus named them hypocrites.

 Within the Church of God, do we see ourselves as guardians and protectors of the truth of God?
 To some degree we do.
 If the religious authorities of Jesus' day were overtaken by hypocrisy in their religious practices, we must be mindful we can be overtaken by hypocrisy in our religious practices because Satan is at war against God, and the people of God.
-We can do nothing that keeps a person from the Kingdom of God.
 Matthew twenty-three verse thirteen.